The Interaction of Moving $\mathbf{Q\bar{Q}}$ and QQq in the Thermal Plasma: Preliminaries

 where

 The metric signifies a deformation of the Euclidean $\mathrm{AdS_5} \times \mathrm{S_5}$ space, controlled by a single parameter $\mathbf{s}$ and with a radius $R = 1$.
 In this work, $\mathbf{s}$ is determined to be $0.41\,\mathrm{GeV^2}$ by fitting the lattice potential of heavy quarkonium.
 Therefore, the metric is composed of an $\mathrm{AdS_5}$ space and a five-dimensional compact space $\mathrm {X}$ with coordinates $\omega^{a}$.
 The function $f(r)$ is the blackening factor, which decreases within the interval $[0, r_h]$, where $r_h$ represents the black hole horizon (brane).
-Additionally, when hadrons are confined, an imaginary wall exists at $r_w$ on the $r$-axis \cite{Wen:2024hgu, Liang:2023lgs, Cao:2022csq, Cao:2022mep, Yang:2015aia, Andreev:2006nw, Colangelo:2010pe}.
+Additionally, when hadrons are confined, an imaginary wall exists at $r_w$ on the $r$-axis \cite{Karch:2006pv, Wen:2024hgu, Liang:2023lgs, Cao:2022csq, Cao:2022mep, Yang:2015aia, Andreev:2006nw, Colangelo:2010pe}.
 The Hawking temperature $T$ associated with the black hole is given by:

-In this paper, we consider a particle moving at a rapidity $\eta$ along the $x_3$ direction in a thermal medium at temperature $T$.
-It is known that the particle is also subject to drag force in the medium, but this is not the main focus of our discussion \cite{Andreev:2018emc, Andreev:2017bvr}.
-We can assume that the particle is at rest, while the thermal medium moves relative to it at rapidity $\eta$, which can be considered as a "thermal wind" blowing past the particle in the $x_3$ direction \cite{Liu:2006nn, Finazzo:2014rca, Chen:2017lsf, Andreev:2021vjr, Thakur:2016cki}.
+In this paper, we consider a $\mathrm{Q\bar{Q}}$ or QQq moving with rapidity $\eta$ through a thermal medium at temperature $T$.
+We can assume that the $\mathrm{Q\bar{Q}}$ or QQq is at rest, while the thermal medium moves relative to it at rapidity $\eta$, which can be considered as a "thermal wind" blowing past the $\mathrm{Q\bar{Q}}$ or QQq in the $x_3$ direction \cite{Liu:2006nn, Finazzo:2014rca, Chen:2017lsf, Andreev:2021vjr, Thakur:2016cki}.
 Through a Lorentz transformation, we can provide a new background metric:

 where

 The Nambu-Goto action of a string is